matijakolaric/static/README.md

 # Static Container Template

-I am using this repositorz as a template for containers with static content.
+I am using this repository as a template for containers with static content.